physicsparticle/lKcr5vkOxNs-YouCanFkMeLikeImYourStripper-IHaveTheHeels-ButThenYoullFallInLove-ThenWhatHappens/README.md

 See ... a conundrum ...

 whats so wrong about having a [thought experiment](https://en.wikipedia.org/wiki/Thought_experiment) that einstein guy did it or whatever, and look at what he ended up accomplishing

+o9PuAm7d0PA "so tell me you love me ... only for tonight ... only for the night"